When KAD decided to produce their own 5-speed race gearbox there were two main criteria which had to be met by the design.

-- Secondly it should be direct drive in fifth, we figured that this would offer the maximum torque output at the point where aerodynamic drag was at its greatest high speed.
+- Secondly, it should be a direct drive in fifth, we figured that this would offer the maximum torque output at the point where aerodynamic drag was at its greatest high speed.

-The other 5 speed boxes on offer were all of the over driven fifth type which meant torque would be lost when engaging fifth.
-The end result is a no compromise race gearbox that is easy to use with gear ratios ideally suited to today’s race tracks, with their frequent slow to medium speed corners.
+The other 5 speed boxes on offer were all of the overdriven fifth types which meant torque would be lost when engaging fifth.
+The end result is a no-compromise race gearbox that is easy to use with gear ratios ideally suited to today’s race tracks, with their frequent slow to medium speed corners.

 The compact gear train fits into a standard A+ rod change gear casing and has straight cut gears with dog faces, which is typical of conventional racing gearboxes.
 The gears are manufactured from a vacuum arc remelted steel (VAR), this is a very high specification material which has higher strength and greater purity than commercially produced steels.
 This gives stronger gears and allowing a narrower gear width and lower frictional losses.

 The selector forks are made from aluminium bronze which has good wearing properties and high bending resistance.
 The selector mechanism has been designed to offer a fast reliable gear change.
 The shift pattern has been arranged with 1st on a dogleg, to the left and back.
 This then puts 2nd, 3rd, 4th and 5th in an H pattern, which is a great benefit when making high speed down changes from fifth to fourth.

 Quickshift gear levers are not required as the forwards-backwards change is faster than standard whilst the side to side movement is the same.
 This makes gear selection easy, precise and fast.